 However, when the clients asked for their title deeds and accompanying proof of tax payments, the nice real estate agent was no longer available.
 After threats of legal proceedings, our lawyer managed to talk to the agent about the exact problem.
 In this case, there was little option other than mediation because the broker had the reins.

 Don´t pay the taxes and registration costs to the agent

 It turned out that the deed had been filed with the Registry but could not be processed because the taxes had not been paid.
-In addition to the purchase price, the clients had also transferred all Buyer Costs including the 8% transfer tax (from 28/05/2021 to 31/12/2021 temporally 7% for the total purchase price) to the broker.
+In addition to the purchase price, the clients had also transferred all Buyer Costs including the 7% ITP transfer tax (permanently lowered)e) to the broker.
 In addition, they were legally obliged to pay the 3% Capital Gain Tax deduction to the tax authorities on behalf of the sellers because the seller was not a tax resident.
 Sadly, this particular broker clearly had troubling money problems and was closing one gap with another through all kinds of creative financial constructions.
 In short, our clients had now accumulated all kinds of debts for unpaid taxes and the broker had no money to pay them.
 It was certainly € 35,000.

 Being right doesn´t always serve

 Naturally, we have worked with clients to see if legal action could be taken against this fraudulent broker.
 However, there were two problems.
 First, the broker had been smart enough to make payments through her company account.
 This makes legal proceedings through court a lot more difficult from a legal point of view.
 And the second problem, of course, was that she didn’t have the money anyway.
 After all, she had already spent it all.